HOW TO BECOME A SELLER ON DARAZ?

-Theoretically speaking, innovation is a by-product of creativity and trading is a by-product of hunger Sunny Ali CEO Extreme Commerce
+Theoretically speaking, innovation is a by-product of creativity and trading is a by-product of hunger Sunny Ali, Founder of Extreme Commerce

 This contentious article anticipates my personal observation and experience of more than two decades.
 It may sound assertive in tone but carries out some objective aims of departure for those young Pakistanis who are interested to learn a thing or two about business and explore beyond boundaries while learning to fly high.
 At the outset, let me ask a simple question: Do you want to earn money and become rich?
 Probably a majority of us would say, YES.
 So the next question may be: How can you earn money?

 Before a flight takes off, the pilot has to keep a track of the flight essentials and run down through a checklist; likewise, if your career is about to take off you’ll have a certain to-do list to work on as well so that you can fly safely.
 Being explored and understood requires a set of demands and some serious efforts before you decide to take any practical step towards your unending journey of accumulation of wealth.